 a.
 Details of the Applicant (You)

-- relationship of the applicant to the person or organization writing the invitation letter
+• relationship to the person or organization writing the invitation letter

-- length of the visit including planned arrival and departure dates (can be approximate)
+• length of the visit including planned arrival and departure dates

 b.
 Details of the person or organization inviting the applicant